'Biblical judgements against homosexuality are not relevant to today's debate.' - Robin Scroggs, The New Testament and Homosexuality

 Understanding the Origin of Homosexuality

-In the 1940s Dr A.C.
-Kinsey conducted a famous investigation into human sexuality and identified everyone as falling somewhere on a continuum from 0 (an exclusively homosexual bias) to 6 (an exclusively heterosexual bias).
+In the 1940s, Doctor A.C.
+Kinsey conducted a famous investigation into human sexuality and identified everyone as falling somewhere on continuum from 0 (an exclusively homosexual bias) to 6 (an exclusively heterosexual bias).
 Between these poles, people are found with dual, indeterminate or fluctuating sexual orientation.
 He concluded that 4 per cent of (white American) men are exclusively homosexual throughout their lives, and 10 per cent for up to three years.
 His research methods have, however, been criticised.
-The table below presents some findings from a survey funded by the Wellcome Trust.
+The table below presents some findings from the recent survey funded by the Wellcome Trust..

 Men (%) Women (%)